Glasgow Airport: Bus

-The airport is linked to Glasgow City Centre by the Glasgow Airport Express service.
+The airport is linked to Glasgow city centre by the Glasgow Airport Express (route 500) service.
 This is run by First Glasgow under contract to Glasgow Airport.
 Started in 2011, the service runs direct via the M8 motorway having previously been operated by Arriva Scotland West under the name Glasgow Flyer.
+The service was introduced January 2011 and operated by a new fleet of ten Alexander Dennis Enviro200 MMC single-decker buses entering service on the route on 21 July 2016.
+On 14 April 2019, ten new Alexander Dennis Enviro400 City double-decker buses entered service on the route.
+From March 2025, a fleet of eleven Wright StreetDeck Electroliner battery electric buses began operating on the service, replacing the diesel Enviro400 Citys and featuring a revised blue livery.
+The delivery coincided with a five-year extension of First Glasgow's contract to operate the service.

 McGill's Bus Services also operate service 757 linking the airport with Paisley, Erskine and Clydebank with this service previously being known as service 300 under Arriva Scotland West.